and the calm is deep where the quiet waters flow

 He was watching Jingyi too now, off at the neighboring table and still talking loudly with Jin Ling, but his eyes were not the same as those men and women around.

-“We don’t see a lot of those,” Jiang Wanyin said.
-“Omega cultivators.
+“We don’t see many of them,” Jiang Wanyin said.
+“Kunze cultivators.
 There are none in my sect, and none in the Jin sect either.”

 “It was Jingyi’s wish,” Sizhui explained.

 “How oddly things turned out.
-Twenty years ago, if I had to bet on which clan would faster accept an omega cultivator in their midst, I would not have picked Gusulan.”
+Twenty years ago, if I had to bet on which clan would faster accept a kunze cultivator in their midst, I would not have picked Gusulan.”

-Outrage made Sizhui snap, “The Cloud Recesses do not have an omega house.”
+Outrage made Sizhui snap, “The Cloud Recesses do not have a kunze house.”

-“Not anymore,” Jiang Wanyin retorted.
-“When I was your age and I came to Gusu to learn under Lan Qiren, there was an omega house there.
+“Not anymore,” Jiang Wanyin retorted evenly.
+“When I was your age and I came to Gusu to learn under Lan Qiren, there was a kunze house there.
 Right at the top of the mountain.”

 Shock kept Sizhui silent.
 All of a sudden he felt his ears to be stuffed with silk or cotton, his mouth to have dried out.

 “Why are you telling me this?”
-Lan Sizhui asked softly.
+Lan Sizhui asked in confusion.

 Jiang Wanyin opened his mouth with that same sick, satisfied anger on his face; before he spoke, however, he met eyes with Lan Sizhui.
 Whatever he saw there made the satisfaction vanish and be replaced with—pity, Sizhui thought.
 Or perhaps sympathy.